 These may be useful in the evaluation.
 Atrophy can be appreciated in the involved muscles.

 - Splinting to avoid forearm rotation

-The treatment is carried for 3-6 months.
-Splint is applied to avoid forearm rotation.
+The treatment is carried out for 3-6 months.
+A splint is applied to avoid forearm rotation.

 It is considered when nonoperative management fails for 3-6 months.
 Patients who do not respond to conservative treatment and/or experience motor deficits require decompression surgery.